 Do you find it difficult to switch from one writing type to another?
 What techniques do you use that help you switch “writing gears”?No, I do not find it difficult to switch.
 There are days when I’m in the mood for working on my fiction piece, other days I prefer to work on non-fiction.
 I don’t have a unique technique.
 It’s all about how I feel that day.

 How long have you been writing?
 When did you start?
 Why did you start —what triggered your writing?I’ve been scribbling for as long as I’ve known how to write.
-However, I didn’t start writing seriously until about seven years ago.
+However, I didn’t start writing seriously until about ten years ago.
 I began writing in my spare time shortly after my mother had suddenly passed away.
 Just a few months prior she had asked for my help to get her memoirs published, but neither one of us had any idea where to begin.
 As I worked hard to keep my promise to my late mother, I needed to create some balance between the sad memories of my mother’s passing and my active lifestyle.
 And I found that when writing my stories.
 Before I knew it, I was entirely consumed by this new pastime.